backupbrew/switchbrew/Filesystem services.md

 ## InvalidateBisCache

-Seems to invalidate the Bis cache for MBR/GPT after overwriting that data via the OpenBisPartition IStorage.
+Seems to invalidate the Bis cache for MBR/GPT after overwriting that data via the OpenBisStorage IStorage.
 Used by [SystemInitializer](SystemInitializer.md "wikilink").

-## DeleteSaveData
+## DeleteSaveDataFileSystem

 Takes an input u64.

-## CreateSaveData
+## CreateSaveDataFileSystem

 Takes a 0x40-byte Save-struct entry, a 0x40-byte SaveCreate-struct entry, and a 0x10-byte input struct.